AVD Windows Multi-Session Intune Hybrid Azure AD Support

 I have seen issues with the Intune company portal when multiple users use the same Windows 10 VM.

-So, the problem with Intune company portal is user affinity.
+So, the problem with the Intune company portal is user affinity.
 The AVD Windows 10 multi-session SKU should not work on primary user affinity.

 I hope more details about Intune and AVD Windows 10 multi-session support will come out soon.
 You can still use Intune to manage AVD Windows 10 multi-session.